Introduction to the PEEL approach

 Profit.co offers a world-class task management system that enables users to get things done easily and quickly.
 You can track the project roadmap, communicate and delegate subtasks to team members, and set deadlines.

-Tasks are created to set various levels of priority based on importance and set deadlines with a time and date to get them done.
+Tasks can be created from Kanban View or List View to set various levels of priority based on importance and set deadlines with a time and date to get them done.
 Tasks can also be further broken up into sub-tasks and the users can track progress.

 The tasks that are assigned to you by your managers or peers will be available in “My Tasks”.
 You will also have an option to Accept/Reject the tasks which are assigned to you.
 If accepted the tasks will be added to your My Tasks page, if rejected it will be notified to the assignees.